md-irohas/rcap-go/README.md

 The `rcap` has the following functions.

 * Dumping packets to files as PCAP format.
-* Rotation of pcap files every specified interval with offset (even if no packets are captured).
+* Rotating pcap files every specified interval with offset (even if no packets are captured).
-* Flexible filename format (timezone-aware)
+* Flexible filename format (timezone-aware).
 * Random sampling of packets.
 * Configuration file.
 * Logging.